TeachersFirst Social Media

 In the Classroom

-YouTube provides opportunities for a variety of classroom uses.
+YouTube offers a variety of classroom uses.
 Create your own YouTube channel to provide instructional videos for your students.
-Make a playlist of videos that support your teaching and allow students to learn from different viewpoints.
-With proper permissions, have students create videos sharing their learning and understanding of concepts and share them on your class webpage.
+Create a playlist of videos that support your teaching and help students learn from different viewpoints.
+With proper permissions, have students create videos that share their learning and understanding of concepts and post them on your class webpage.
 Flip learning by having students watch videos at home to provide context before classroom lessons.
-Are there too many ads and distractions on YouTube videos?
-Use Safe YouTube, reviewed here, and generate an ad-free version of the video.
-Use YouTube videos to create an interactive learning experience instead of passive learning by using a site such as EdPuzzle, reviewed here, to modify any video to your lesson.
-Add questions, clip out unneeded portions of the video, and add comments and information by adding a recording in your voice.
-One big bonus when using EdPuzzle is that YouTube videos are viewable through EdPuzzle even if YouTube is blocked through your district.Add your comments below (available only to members) | Become a Member
+Use YouTube videos to create an interactive learning experience instead of passive learning by using a site such as Edpuzzle, reviewed here, to modify any video to your lesson.
+Add questions, clip out unnecessary portions of the video, and add comments and information by recording your voice.
+One big bonus of using EdPuzzle is that YouTube videos are viewable in EdPuzzle even if YouTube is blocked by your district.Add your comments below (available only to members) | Become a Member

 You must be registered and logged in to add items to your favorites.